aragon/hack/docs/guides-agent-app.md

     - The second (`true`) specifies which way we want to vote: `true` means yes and `false` means no.

     - And the third (`true`) specifies whether the contract should check if a vote already has enough support to be executed.
-By executed we mean that even if everyone else voted against, the vote would still be approved.
-If that's the case, the vote is executed and immediately closed. `true` means check, `false` means don't check.
+If it does, the Voting app will perform the action that was being voted on, and the vote will be close. `true` means check if this vote can be executed, `false` means don't check.

 </details>